FreedomPop: Services

 Jared Newman, a Time reporter, reviewed FreedomPop's core service in June 2013.
 Newman reported that some service fees were not clearly noted on FreedomPop's homepage.
 FreedomPop responded to the criticism by waiving the active status fee for new users as of July 2013.

 The service offered by FreedomPop is designed for "light users", while paid options include unlimited talk and text with an option to add high-speed data.
-The "Unlimited Everything Plan" introduced in May drops from 4G LTE data to 3G after 1GB of data is used within a billing cycle.
-In June 2015, this drops to 256kbit/s for users that signed up before June 2015 or 128kbit/s for users who signed up after June 2015.
+The "Unlimited Everything Plan" introduced in May drops from 4G LTE data to 3G after 1 GB of data is used within a billing cycle.
+In June 2015, this drops to 256 kbit/s for users that signed up before June 2015 or 128 kbit/s for users who signed up after June 2015.
 The service is only available in select locations.
 The carrier reportedly has good coverage, though the call quality "can be an issue," according to Clark Howard.

 In January 2016, FreedomPop added a roaming SIM, known as the "Global SIM", for free data abroad use in the United States and United Kingdom.
 Service is provided by a global mobile connection service Fogg Mobile which uses AT&T and T-Mobile as roaming partners in the United States.
 The company announced plans to expand roaming coverage to Southeast Asia and Latin America by the end of 2016.
 On October 17, 2018, Freedompop informed the UK users of the Global SIM that this service would be discontinued on October 20.
 It justified this on the grounds of poor performance of its service partner.
 The users were encouraged to switch to an LTE national SIM, which unlike the Global SIM, provides coverage only inside the UK.
 The Global SIMs were deactivated a few days later.